ist356/project-rubyfest/about-project.md

 The three files with functions are cache_saves.py, get_site.py, and playwright_get_site.py.
 I would suggest running those first.

 Next, you should run get_sites.py, create_sites_df.py, data_manipulation.py, and ml_attempts.py (ml_attempts.py is not required for the finished product) in that order.
+All three of these are time consuming so you can use the data from the cache and skip these steps if you would like.

 Finally, run st_analysis.py with streamlit to see the finished product